 In a spa, dermatology or cosmetology setting, LED light has been used to treat a variety of common skin concerns from acne and redness to the effects of aging.
 Different wavelengths of light penetrate our skin at different levels.

 In the case of common facial concerns such as acne and redness blue and red light are used to ease oil gland production and kill off the bacteria that commonly causes acne.
-For anti-aging effects red light can stimulate skin cells to produce more collagen, something that tends to decrease as we grow older .
+Red light therapy benefits include producing more collagen as an anti-aging effect.
+This is something that tends to decrease as we grow older .
+Adding red light therapy machine to your skincare routine can help to reduce the appearance of wrinkles, fine lines, and sun damage.

 When used in conjunction with other treatments, LED light therapy may also prove effective for managing psoriasis and other inflammatory skin conditions.
 However, patients should consult their doctor before beginning LED light therapy as certain medications can increase sensitivity to light.